Mekhlabhishek/Test1/book/chapter-13.md

 Last request Webdriver will send to the Selenium server to kill the session.
 After receiving the delete command for the session, selenium will quit the browser.

-So as we all know how exactly WebdriverIO and Selenium works together let's go and add some real test cases.
+So as we all know how exactly WebdriverIO and Selenium work together let's go and add some real test cases.